Madison, Wisconsin: Transportation

-Railroad freight services are provided to Madison by the Wisconsin and Southern Railroad (WSOR) and the Canadian Pacific Railway (CP) under its legal trading alias, the Soo Line Railroad.

-Buses

-In addition to public transportation, regional buses connect Madison to Milwaukee, Chicago, Minneapolis–Saint Paul, and many other communities.
-Badger Bus, which connects Madison and Milwaukee, runs several trips daily.
-Greyhound Lines, a nationwide bus company, serves Madison on its Chicago, Milwaukee, and Minneapolis–Saint Paul route.
-Van Galder Bus Company, a subsidiary of Coach USA, provides transportation through Rockford to Chicago—stopping at Union Station, O'Hare Airport, and Midway Airport.
-Jefferson Lines provides transportation to Minneapolis–Saint Paul via La Crosse.
-Megabus provides limited-stop service to Chicago and Minneapolis–Saint Paul.
-Lamers Bus Lines has once-daily trips from Madison to Wausau, Dubuque, and Green Bay.

 Highways

 Interstate 39 (I-39), I-90 and I-94 run along the far east side of the city, connecting to Janesville to the south, Milwaukee to the east, and to Portage, La Crosse, Eau Claire, and Wausau heading north and northwest.

-U.S. Highway 151 (US 151) runs through downtown and serves as the main thoroughfare through the northeast (as Washington Avenue) and south-central parts (as Park Street) of the city, connecting Madison with Dubuque, Iowa to the southwest and Fond du Lac and Manitowoc to the northeast.

 US 12, frequently referred to by locals as the Beltline, is a six- to eight-lane freeway serving the south and west sides of Madison and is the main link from the western suburb of Middleton to Cambridge.
 Southeast of the area, US 12 connects to Lake Geneva, and going northwest, it heads to Wisconsin Dells.
 US 18 is also a component highway of the Beltine, continuing south along US 151 and east towards Waukesha and Milwaukee.
+U.S. Highway 151 (US 151) runs through downtown and serves as the main thoroughfare through the northeast (as Washington Avenue) and south-central parts (as Park Street) of the city, connecting Madison with Dubuque, Iowa, to the southwest and Fond du Lac and Manitowoc to the northeast.

+Mass and intercity transit

+Metro Transit, Madison's public transportation network, operates bus services throughout the city and several suburbs.
+Its operations were absorbed by the city in 1970.
+The transit network focuses on point-to-point transit service.
+Metro Transit launched its first bus rapid transit line in 2024.

+In addition to public transportation, regional buses connect Madison to various major cities across the Upper Midwest.
+Badger Bus connects Madison and Milwaukee Intermodal Station and General Mitchell International Airport, running several trips daily, Badger Bus also offers weekend service to Minneapolis-St. Paul.
+Greyhound Lines serves Madison on its Chicago, Milwaukee, and Minneapolis–Saint Paul route.
+Van Galder Bus Company, a subsidiary of Coach USA, provides transportation through Rockford to Chicago—stopping at Union Station and O'Hare Airport, Van Galder also provides daily service to Wausau and Green Bay.
+Wisconsin Coach Lines, another subsidiary of Coach USA offers daily service to La Crosse and Milwaukee Intermodal Station.
+Jefferson Lines provides transportation to Minneapolis–Saint Paul and Milwaukee Intermodal Station.
+Lamers Bus Lines has once-daily trips from Madison to Dubuque, Iowa, and Milwaukee.
+Flixbus offers daily service to Minneapolis, Milwaukee, Chicago, Indianapolis and Cincinnati.